 3. Purely academic or research background – Now, this is not to say that someone with a stellar academic or research background won’t make a great corporate data scientist, but a key component to being a data scientist in a corporate setting is business acumen.
 Understanding how findings affect business goals and delivering actionable insights to leaders is critical to a data scientist’s success.
 Many research academics have exceptional data skills, but without strong business savvy they are not data scientists… yet.

 4. List of basic business skills – If I see a list of tools on a “data scientist” resume like Omniture, Google Analytics, SPSS, Excel, or any other Microsoft Office tool, you can be sure that I will take a harder look at whether or not this professional makes the grade.
-These skills are basic business qualifications that, by themselves, are insufficient for most data science positions, and are not indicative of a true data scientist.
+These skills are basic business qualifications that, by themselves, are insufficient for most data science jobs, and are not indicative of a true data scientist.

 Here at Burtch Works we are hard at work getting ready for the release of our 2015 Burtch Works Study: Salaries of Data Scientists, which will have complete salary and demographic information for hundreds of data scientists, and will be completed in April.
 It will be interesting to see how salaries have changed since last year’s report, and whether the field has gotten more diverse.
 To stay updated on its release you can follow us on LinkedIn or follow @BurtchWorks on Twitter.